bingeli1212/nitrile-preview/doc/DOC-diagram.md

 For lego.show2 operation, the first and second arguments are the half width and half height of the diamond of the top face.
 The third argument is the height.

+Either lego.show and lego.show2 operation would have generated Lego pieces that are shaded differently for two of its faces for each piece.
+For lego.show the front facing face is shaded lighter, and the face facing to the right is shaded darker.
+For lego.show2 operation the face facing upward is shaded lighter and the face facing right is shaded darker.